-Version number Change details Date

-V01.00 New PHE PGD template 06 April 2016

-V02.00 PHE HPV PGD amended to: include immunisation of transgender boys and transgender girls as appropriate provide additional information on capacity to consent with link to the DH 'Reference guide to consent for examination or treatment' include additional healthcare practitioners (midwives, pharmacists, paramedics, physiotherapists) in Section 3 reference the protocol for ordering storage and handling of vaccines add additional paragraphs to the off-label section on storage and consent refer to vaccine incident guidelines refer to upload of records onto National Health Application Infrastructure Services include rewording, layout and formatting changes for clarity and consistency with other PHE PGD templates 21 March 2018
+Version number Change details Date V01.00 New PHE PGD template 06 April 2016 V02.00 PHE HPV PGD amended to: include immunisation of transgender boys and transgender girls as appropriate provide additional information on capacity to consent with link to the DH 'Reference guide to consent for examination or treatment' include additional healthcare practitioners (midwives, pharmacists, paramedics, physiotherapists) in Section 3 reference the protocol for ordering storage and handling of vaccines add additional paragraphs to the off-label section on storage and consent refer to vaccine incident guidelines refer to upload of records onto National Health Application Infrastructure Services include rewording, layout and formatting changes for clarity and consistency with other PHE PGD templates 21 March 2018 V03.00 PHE HPV PGD amended to: update inclusion criteria to include boys from September 2019 include retention of eligibility until the individuals 25th birthday update off-label section include minor rewording, layout and formatting changes for clarity and consistency with other PHE PGD templates 17 April 2019

-1. PGD template development
+1. PGD development

-This PGD template has been developed by the following health professionals on behalf of Public Health England:
+This PGD has been developed by the following health professionals on behalf of Public Health England:

-Developed by: Name Signature Date Pharmacist (Lead Author) Elizabeth Graham Lead Pharmacist Immunisation Services, PHE Cloha 23/03/2018 Doctor Mary Ramsay Consultant Epidemiologist and Head of Immunisation, Hepatitis & Blood Safety Department, PHE Mary Ramony 04/04/2018 Registered Nurse (Chair of Expert Panel) David Green Nurse Consultant - Immunisations, PHE Dagen.
-22/03/2018
+Developed by: Name Signature Date Pharmacist (Lead Author) Elizabeth Graham Lead Pharmacist, Immunisation and Countermeasures, PHE Claha 24/04/2019 Doctor Mary Ramsay Consultant Epidemiologist and Head of Immunisation and Countermeasures, PHE Mary Ramony 24/04/2019 Registered Nurse (Chair of Expert Panel) David Green Nurse Consultant - Immunisation and Countermeasures, PHE DGieen.
+18/04/2019

-This PGD template has been peer reviewed by the PHE Immunisations PGD Expert Panel in accordance with PHE PGD Policy.
+This PGD has been peer reviewed by the PHE Immunisations PGD Expert Panel in accordance with PHE PGD Policy.
 It has been ratified by the PHE Medicines Management Group and the PHE Quality and Clinical Governance Delivery Board.